munificent/craftinginterpreters/book/introduction.md

    that Bugs Bunny used "Nimrod" as an insult.

 If your potential name makes it through that gauntlet, keep it.
-Don't get hung up on trying to find a particularly meaningful or exciting name.
-Since languages tend to be too general for their name to be *about* what the language is for, all you really need is a reasonably unique token.
+Don't get hung up on trying to find an appellation that captures the quintessence of your language.
+If the names of the world's other successful languages tell you anything, it's that the name doesn't matter much.
+All you need is a reasonably unique token.

 </div>